-The federal Veterans Administration (VA) owns or operates 168 medical centers and 1,053 outpatient facilities that serve a population of 8.9 million veterans each year, ranking it among the largest healthcare providers in the United States.
+The federal Department of Veterans Affairs (VA) owns or operates 168 medical centers and 1,053 outpatient facilities that serve a population of 8.9 million veterans each year, ranking it among the largest healthcare providers in the United States.
 It is also one of the largest property-holding agencies in the federal government, owning 6,091 buildings outright and leasing 1,586 buildings at an annual rent cost of $340.6 million.

 However, a US Government Accountability Office (GAO) report published early this month warns that many of these facilities are underused and in need of updating—despite earlier efforts to do just that.
 GAO has placed the overall matter of veterans’ health care on its High Risk List because of proven weaknesses in quality, cost-effectiveness, and timeliness; at the same time, the VA’s property portfolio, along with that of the entire government, is considered to be at high risk owing to the agency’s inability to dispose of excess or underused property effectively.